United States Regiments & Batteries > Massachusetts

 1861

-June 29 Organized at Camp Cameron, Cambridge, under the common of Colonel Powell T. Wyman.
+June 29 Organized at Camp Cameron, Cambridge, under the command of Colonel Powell T. Wyman (West Point Class of 1850).

-August 17 Left State for Old Point Comfort, Va. and attached to Fortress Monroe, Dept. of Virginia
+August 17 Left Massachusetts for Old Point Comfort, Virginia and attached to Fortress Monroe, Dept. of Virginia

 September 1 Garrison duty at Fortress Monroe, Va.